Thing 11: Copyright

 How to complete Thing 11

-Use http://search.creativecommons.org/ to find two media files (image, video, or audio) that have a Creative Commons licence to use in a presentation in your field.
+Use http://search.creativecommons.org/ or another online platform to find two media files (image, video, or audio) that have a Creative Commons licence to use in a presentation in your field.

 Share this in a short post on your blog, identifying which licence has been applied to each of the media files and in what way they can be re-used, along with any reflections on what you have learnt about copyright, licences, and Creative Commons.